pooja610/Movie-Radar/README.md

 3. Set my_api_key in the lines 15 and 29 of `static/recommend.js` file to the API key you just got and save.
 4. In your terminal/command prompt, execute the command `python main.py` to run the file `main.py`.
 5. Run `http://127.0.0.1:5000/` in your browser.
-6. Now you are good to go!.
+6. Now you are good to go!

 ## Datasets